RSC teaching awards 2007

 Source: Inspiring/Shutterstock

+The Royal Society of Chemistry (RSC) is inviting nominations for the 2007 round of its two annual teaching awards.
 The RSC Schools Education Awards are designed to recognise teachers or other professionals who have contribution to the teaching of the chemical sciences in schools or colleges.
 Candidates' contributions to chemistry teaching could be: developing innovative teaching approaches; producing new materials for teaching; inspirational and engaging teaching; or involving students in extra-curricular activities.

 The RSC makes up to a further two awards each year through its Education Division's Higher Education Teaching Awards.
 These awards aim to identify excellent HE chemistry teachers who have outstanding teaching skills and/or have developed innovative teaching materials or methods in HE.